Monday, September 8th, 2014

 Professor Susanna Siegel (Harvard) will present at SWIP-Analytic Spring 2015.

 SWIP-Analytic will be hosting a session at the Hypatia conference, Exploring Collaborative Contestations, Villanova University, May 28-30, 2015.
 The event will be held in conjunction with the APA Committee on the Status of Women Diversity Conference.
 Details of our session will be announced by January 2015.
 View the event CFP here.

 Everyone (men & women, philosophers & non-philosophers) is welcome at our public events.
 Please contact us at email@example.com to discuss possible accessibility accommodations if needed.

-2013-2014 was the inaugural year for SWIP-Analytic, a branch of the New York Society for Women in Philosophy dedicated to providing a forum for women in the New York area working in language, mind, metaphysics, logic, ethics, epistemology, and philosophy of science.
-During this time SWIP-Analytic has held a number of events and has even bigger plans for next year.
-Our presentations are open to all and are made monthly by invited female faculty and students selected from paper calls.
-Events are held at CUNY and NYU in New York City.
+SWIP-Analytic is a branch of the New York Society for Women in Philosophy dedicated to providing a forum for women in the New York area working on language, mind, metaphysics, logic, ethics, epistemology, and philosophy of science.
+It strives to continue NYSWIP’s commitment to being resource for all women in philosophy in the New York area.